pro-vision/stylelint-config-pv/README.md

 ## Usage

-We export two ESLint configurations for usage in projects.
+We export two configurations for usage in projects.

-### eslint-config-pv
+### stylelint-config-pv

-Our default export contains all of our ESLint rules, including BEM and SCSS plugins.
+Our default export contains all of our Stylelint rules, including BEM and SCSS plugins.
 Add `"extends": "pv"` to your .stylelintrc:

 ```